apache/trafficcontrol/blueprints/tr-load-tests.md

 -->
 The Operations-level TR Ultimate Test Harness user will update the status of any Traffic Router that is currently undergoing load testing to `"OFFLINE"` in Traffic Ops.
 It should also update the status of that Traffic Router to its previous status once the load testing is complete, regardless of whether the test failed or succeeded.

-The Operations-level TR Ultimate Test Harness user will also be used to get
-* CDN snapshots
-* CDN information
-* information about Traffic Router-type Servers in those CDNs
-* Type information
-* Delivery Service information

 #### REST API Impact
 <!--
 *How* will this impact the Traffic Ops REST API?